Cleveland Diagnostics USA

 TRACK 14: Nutritional Metabolomics

 Nutritional metabolomics is using chemical profiling of tiny molecules to support the assimilation of nutrition and diet in complex bio-systems research.
 Nutrigenomics is a branch of nutritional genomics which deals with the effects of foods and food constituents on gene expression.
 Foodomics derived from the digestion and biotransformation of foods and their constituents during which MS techniques are considered indispensable.
+It has emerged with two major goals:

 TRACK 15: Genomics